Skip to content

 Objective 3: The Top Tiers (Synthesis & Evaluation)

 Welcome to the high-mark questions.
 These command terms are your ticket to a 6 or a 7.
 They require you to form arguments, make judgments, and weigh up different perspectives.
 Your own supported opinion is often the core of your answer here.
-Be balanced, be decisive, and always, always back it up with evidence.
+Be balanced, decisive, and always, back it up with evidence.

 Command TermWhat It Means / What To Do